jojoxiaojing/Linux-Practice/README.md

 Answer: man 8 updatedb
 ```

-# Linux Input and Output
+# Chapter 1 - Linux Input and Output

 ## Input
 Input refers to any information that your program receives (or reads).
 Input to a Bash script can come from several different places: